andyatkinson/andyatkinson.github.io/_posts/2023-01-19-ruby-for-all-podcast-guest-postgresql.md

 I answered some questions and shared my enthusiasm for PostgreSQL and Ruby on Rails.
 We discussed PostgreSQL, PostgreSQL vs. MySQL, transactions, locking, PgBouncer, and data modeling.

-Check out the episode here:👉[The Database Wizard with Andrew Atkinson](https://www.rubyforall.com/episodes/the-database-wizard-with-andrew-atkinson) January 19, 2023 · 28:38
+Check out the episode here: 👉 [The Database Wizard with Andrew Atkinson](https://www.rubyforall.com/episodes/the-database-wizard-with-andrew-atkinson) January 19, 2023 · 28:38

 Prior to the episode, Julie sent questions that we used to kick off discussions.
 I prepared answers in advance, and in this post I'll expand on what was discussed in the episode with those answers.

 Let's get into it!

 ## Is MySQL faster than PostgreSQL? 🐘
 Short answer: I don't really know.
 I'd tell someone "they’re roughly the same."
 Performance probably isn't the main reason to choose one over the other.

 To understand performance, benchmark testing is needed comparing identical workloads running on identical servers.
 An equivalent set of `INSERT`, `UPDATE`, and `DELETE` statements (`DML`) could be grouped up, and sent to the database.